fame-git/tta-hwc-demo/README.md

 Record ``` 16-1-2025 ```
 - Try new approach on new module
-- redesign, decide the new module, used nat, instead of database
+- redesign, decide the new module, used nat, instead of elb
 - redesign, security group rule
+- redesign, vpc route

 ## Reference